Holeryn/ASM_utils/README.md

 # Work In Progress
-I, am curently writing this library.
+I, am currently writing this library.

 There is a small example program called prova.asm